jdemello/valetr/README.md

 # valetr

-The `valetr` provides an R interface to the [Bank of Canada’s Valet API](https://www.bankofcanada.ca/valet/docs) —read the API’s [terms and condtions](https://www.bankofcanada.ca/terms/).
+`valetr` provides an interface to the [Bank of Canada’s Valet API](https://www.bankofcanada.ca/valet/docs) —read the API’s [terms and condtions](https://www.bankofcanada.ca/terms/).
 Some of the data available include key monetary policy variables —i.e. Total CPI and M